-Every time I walk into this building I’m amazed by the architecture and all the natural light the architect has allowed flowing through.
-Thus, it’s an apt place to hold a fashion design exhibition supporting different style designers that are all made in Canada.
+Every time I walk into this building I’m amazed by the architectural design and natural light that flows through.
+It’s the perfect place to hold a fashion design exhibition supporting designers who are made in Canada.
 Welcome to the fall Inland show.

-I’m a fan of anything shiny, which is why Chayle’s booth caught my eye.
-What originally looked like jewellery made from foil was actually silver and gold hammered pieces.
+I’m a fan of anything shiny, which is why Chayle’s pieces caught my eye.
+What originally looked like jewellery made from foil was actually silver and gold hammered earrings and necklaces.
 Each piece is carefully designed and constructed in Ottawa by Chayle and her team.
 She has a strong commitment to ethically source her materials.
 The silver and gold are refined from recycled sources, all the gemstones are acquired through fair trade practices and she only uses Canadian diamonds.

 When asked about the unique shape of the Infinity studs and how the two earrings do not match.
 She mentioned that they are in fact mirror reflections of each other.
 Which I would imagine is quite difficult to create since each piece is handmade and individually hammered.